bendrick92/bpwalters/src/pages/blog/2016-12-30-setting-up-mailgun-to-receive-emails-at-custom-domain.md

 If you encounter any issues, try adding the defined "Forward" email address (i.e. the Gmail/other account) as an "Authorized Recipient" in Mailgun.
 This can be done from the [main dashboard](https://mailgun.com/app/dashboard) - just click the "Authorized Recipients" button towards the bottom of the page, and enter the address of the email account you'd like to authorize.
 You'll receive an email to confirm you have access to the account, and wish to start receiving emails from Mailgun.

 And that's it!
 You are now configured to receive emails using your custom domain name!
 If you'd like to add additional domain name emails, you can always define more "Routes" using the same process as above.

-If you have any questions or comments, feel free to leave them down below!